-Prerequisite(s): AEDD-100 or AEDD-105 or MACH-115 Corequisite(s): none
+Prerequisite(s): AEDD-100 or AEDD-105 or MACH-115

 AEDD 255 Applied Engineering-Buildings 3 cr.

 This course is a non-calculus introduction to the combined study of mechanics and strength of materials as it relates to building construction using Allowable Stress Design methods.
 Up to date values in wood, laminates/composites, steel and engineering applications are covered.
 It is intended for architects, builders, carpenters, designers, and code enforcement officers requiring only a background in algebra.
 This is a comprehensive basic engineering course with a focus on proper material selection.

-Prerequisite(s): MATH-112 or higher Corequisite(s): none
+Prerequisite(s): MATH-112 or higher

-AEDD 260 CAD Management 3 cr.
+AEDD 260 CAD Management

 This course will provide an introduction to the management of AutoCad using the current version of the software.
 Students will learn advanced techniques in geometry creation, management of CAD systems, development of macros, use of scripts, programming for automation, customizing the software's interface, updating multiple drawings, managing externally referenced files, and other management tools.

-AEDD 265 Commercial Architecture 3 cr.
+AEDD 265 Commercial Architecture

 This advanced course in architectural planning and presentation for commercial structures and applications introduces the student to client interaction, planning a renovation, rehabilitation, or a new design, generating a set of plans and part of a specification in preparation for work assisting an architect/engineer.
 Current codes, Barrier Free Design, and design elements will be discussed.

-Prerequisite(s): AEDD-115 or AEDD-165 Corequisite(s): none
+Prerequisite(s): AEDD-115 or AEDD-165